-“My daughter loves the freedom and expression afforded by her Dalcroze sessions.
+“My daughter loves the freedom and expression afforded by her Mini Music sessions.
 It is playful enough that she can enjoy it after a day at school.”
 Feedback from a parent.

 In Mini Music Makers children take part in a weekly class lesson which comprises movement games and musical stories which have a very positive and dynamic effect on children’s music-making and their understanding of music in general.
 By exploring music through movement children gain a physical experience of what the music feels like.
 They work on their own, in pairs and with others in the class to explore basic musical concepts such as pulse, notation, bar time and phrasing but in a creative and fun environment.